-A Workers’ Compensation lawyer fights for one person and one person only: YOU.
-We handle the insurance company, we respond to letters and requests for information - we go to court and fight for YOU.
-It is important to me that every client that we represent has one job and one job only - to focus on recovery.
+A Workers’ Compensation lawyer fights for one person and one person only, YOU.
+We handle the insurance company, we respond to letters and requests for information, we act on all deadlines and move your case forward to its conclusion.
+It is important to me that every client that we represent has one job and one job only: to focus on recovery.
 At the Law Offices of Peter M. Gimbel we create a personal relationship with every client so that we can tailor the strategy and representation to each particular case.
 Unlike many other offices, we do not take a one-size fits all approach.
 We believe it is important to get to know our clients and tailor a case strategy that fits each specific situation.

 There are many issues that arise in Workers’ Compensation cases.

 Here is a short list of some of the more common issues that Workers Compensation attorneys regularly litigate:

 Cumulative Trauma/Repetitive Stress Claims

 Temporary Partial Disability Compensation

 Modified Duty Disputes

 100% Disability Cases